Abhilash15/pm-notes/README.md

 A deliverable is a product or service produced or provided as part of a project

-## t is the difference between project and product?
+## What is the difference between project and product?
 Projects are finite; they have a defined start and end date and are essentially one and done.
 A product focused model, on the other hand, is tied to the natural product lifecycle—you are never done until the product reaches its end of life.